eclipse/transformer/README.md

 * Transformation function is accessible through two Command Line APIs.
 A generic command line API, which requires user specified update data, may be used.
 A Jakarta command line API, which has built-in Jakarta rules data, may also be used.

-TODO: Provisions for use from Maven and Gradle are expected to be provided, but are not yet available.

 ## Scope

 The Eclipse Transformer operates on resources, including but not limited to the following: